MacLes93/prompter-chrome/PRIVACY.md

 - You can disable the quick-save widget in extension settings
 - You can disconnect the optional synced folder at any time

-## Contact

-Before Chrome Web Store submission, publish this policy at a stable public URL and use that URL in the store listing privacy policy field.